cetic/tsquared/README.md

-Instead, if PCA is used to reduce the dimensionnality, it is advised to monitor as well the residual group of components.
+Instead, if PCA is used to reduce the dimensionnality, it is advised to monitor as well the residual group of components in a separated monitoring.

 #### Can I apply T-Squared to any kind of process?